Diplomatic Relations under Indirect War: To Be or Not to Be

 • Not to Be - Cutting the Diplomatic Relations including closing Diplomatic Embassies under the concept of de-facto ‘Enemy’.

-Russia from the start of the Ukraine War, defined countries that imposed sanctions against her as ‘Non-Friendly Countries’.
+Russia, from the start of the Ukraine war, defined countries that imposed sanctions against her as ‘Non-Friendly Countries’.
 Thus, Not-Friendly is not an Enemy.
-Still, since then, we have de-facto a ‘Diplomatic-War’ between ‘Diplomatic-Enemies’.
+Still, since then, we have, de facto, a ‘Diplomatic-War’ between ‘Diplomatic-Enemies’.

 Dr. Ziva Rozen-Bakher

-Researcher in Risks for Foreign Direct Investment (FDI) and International Trade
+Dr. Ziva Rozen-Bakher - A Researcher in International Relations with a Focus on Security, Political and Economic Risks for Foreign Direct Investment (FDI) and International Trade

 https://www.rozen-bakher.com/